-NMAC’s Youth Initiative (YI) is sponsored by ViiV Healthcare and partnered with Advocates for Youth.
-The program aims to assist young leaders in the fight to end the HIV epidemic, in becoming more effective and informed health advocates, and empowering them to become more active in their communities.
-Each year the program selects 30 qualified youths ages 21-25, both living with HIV and HIV negative allies to build their capacity to partner with a local community agency.
-This partnership provides education for youth to influence HIV prevention and service delivery in their communities.
-Youth Scholars will take part in various events through their tenure including webinars and conference call to help further develop their skills and knowledge to prepare them to lead the efforts to end the HIV epidemic in their communities and across the country.
-Active youth scholars will be given the opportunity for onsite training during the USCA conference, where they will be able to meet the other youth scholars and have closed sessions targeted to youth empowerment and leadership development.
+NMAC’s NextGen: Emerging Leaders Fellowship is a program sponsored by ViiV Healthcare.
+The program aims to assist young leaders in the fight to end the HIV epidemic in becoming more effective and informed health advocates; it is our goal to empower them to become more active in their communities.
+Each year the program selects 30 qualified young adults ages 18-25, both living with HIV and HIV negative allies, to build their capacity to partner with a local community agency.
+This partnership provides education for young adults to influence HIV prevention and service delivery in their communities.
+Fellows will take part in various events through their tenure including webinars and conferences to help further develop their skills and knowledge to prepare them to lead the efforts to end the HIV epidemic in their communities and across the country.

 Key Commitments of Youth Scholars

-- Be available for conference calls and webinars
+- Be available for webinars and USCHA Conference

-- Partner with local HIV prevention/care organizations to support youth in your local community
+- Partner with local HIV prevention/care organizations to facilitate projects

-- Be willing to partner and work in teams with other youth and youth leaders
+- Be willing to partner and work in teams with other young adult leaders